wolfe100/openui5-paginator/README.md

 ![Pagiantor preview](preview.PNG)

+## Motivation
+We are using openUI5 on the client side as the base technologie for our product "sysHUB".
+On the server side we are using our own REST based API.
+The main thing is, we are working with large table entries.
+The base technologie of openUI5 and sapUI5 is oData V4 to get data from the backend.
+In our case this is not a good choice, because we are providing some REST-Services for our customer and we can not implement REST-Services and oData Services to the same time in our product.
+In an earlier version of openUI5 there was a paginator included, but it was removed since 1.45 (I think).
+We are going on to develop the paginator to work with all newer versions and extended it with some useful features.

 ## Demo

-If you checkout this project, there is a "demo" app to see how the paginator works.
+If you check out this project, there is a "demo" app to see how the paginator works.
+We are using WebStorm as development IDE.
+Configure it as a "JavaScript Debug" run configuration to debug the demo app.

-## Usage
+## Usage the control

 ### Configure manifest.json